madaster/madaster.github.io/index.md

 ### General manuals

- * Read the <a href="/files/Madaster ALG - Gebruikershandleiding_v20-1.pdf" target="_blank">Madaster User Manual</a> – This manual describes in detail the functionalities of the Madaster platform and how they can be applied.
+ * Read the <a href="/files/Madaster ALG - User manual UK_v20-1.pdf" target="_blank">Madaster User Manual</a> – This manual describes in detail the functionalities of the Madaster platform and how they can be applied.
- * Read the <a href="/files/Madaster ALG - Handleiding Producten toevoegen v20-1.pdf">Madaster manual for Products</a> – this document describes in detail how different product types are added in Madaster.
+ * Read the <a href="/files/Madaster ALG - Manual Add Products_UK_v20-1.pdf">Madaster manual for adding Products</a> – this document describes in detail how different product types are added in Madaster.
- * Read the <a href="/files/Madaster ALG - Handleiding Producten toevoegen v20-1.pdf">Madaster manual Step-by-step plan</a> – this document describes in detail how to add different product types in the Madaster platform.
+ * Read the  <a href="/files/Madaster ALG - Action plan_UK_v20-1.pdf">Madaster Actionplan Materials passort</a> - this document describes the necessary process steps leading to the delivery of a materials passport in the Madaster platform.
- * Read the  <a href="/files/Madaster ALG - Stappenplan v20-1.pdf">Madaster manual Step-by-step plan</a> - this document describes the necessary process steps leading to the delivery of a materials passport in the Madaster platform.
+  * Read the  <a href="/files/Madaster ALG_Projectroadmap Step-by-step_UK_ v19-1.pdf">Madaster Actionplan Materials passort</a> - this document describes step-by-step the an IFC import plan for the Madaster platform.

 ### BIM-specific manuals & templates